HPV Vaccination for Girl Child – Importance & When to Get?

 The CDC followed people who received the HPV vaccine and noted that the vaccine’s efficacy is still high and the protection provided lasts a long time (8).

-Awareness about HPV and cervical cancer and the use of the HPV vaccine as a mode of prevention is vital to take the necessary steps required to protect girl children and women from it.
+Awareness about HPV and cervical cancer, and the use of the HPV vaccine as a mode of prevention, is vital to take the necessary steps required to protect girls and women from it.
+If you haven’t had your daughter vaccinated against HPV, visit your nearest hospital to learn about availability and the doctor’s recommended schedule.

 Also Read: